Classical realism (international relations): Hans Morgenthau's "Six Principles of Political Realism"

 The second edition of Hans Morgenthau's book Politics Among Nations features the section "The Six Principles of Political Realism."
 The significance of Hans Morgenthau to international relations and classical realism was described by Thompson in 1959 as "much of the literature in international politics is a dialogue, explicit or not, between Morgenthau and his critics."
 Morgenthau's six principles of political realism (paraphrased) are that: International politics is governed by the laws derived from human nature.
 Realism analyses power and power allows the pursuit of national interest meaning that the national interest is defined as power.
 Realism acknowledges the moral significance of political action but recognises the necessity for immorality in successful politics.
 Political realism does not identify the morals of a particular nation with universal morals.

 Key debates

 Idealism and realism

 During the 1920s and 1930s the "first great debate" in international relations between realists and idealists occurred.
 Some modern historians however dispute the claim and instead suggest that this oversimplifies a wider ranging series of discussions.
 In the interwar period liberalism was the dominant paradigm in international relations theory but this was contested by classical realist theorists.
 The publication of E. H. Carr's The Twenty Years' Crisis is seen to be central to the arguments of classical realism during this time period.
 Carr argued against Utopian and Idealist views on international relations as well as the merit and success of the League of Nations.
-Following World War 2 and the inability for the international relations system to prevent war, many saw this as a victory for realist theory.
+Following World War 2 and the inability for the international relations system to prevent war, many scholars saw this as a victory for realist theory.